SLeviyang/RegressHaplo/README.md

 * `bam_file` - path to the BAM file/
 * `out_dir` - directory in which output datafiles are written.
 * `start_pos`,`end_pos` - variation will only be considered within the region between start\_pos and end\_pos, where position is relative to the reference.
 All haplotypes returned will have the same length as the reference, but positions outside the specified region will be given consensus values.
 * `num_trials` - number of times the penalized regression will be solved using different starting points and different values for rho.
-(Values for rho can be specified, see below.)
 Raising num\_trials improves reconstruction, but increases run time.

-`full_pipeline` has several optional parameters that allow for greater control of the pipeline, see R help through `help("full_pipeline")` for further details.
+`full_pipeline` has several optional parameters that allow for greater control of the pipeline, use R help command, i.e. `help("full_pipeline")`, for further details.
 RegressHaplo will overwrite any files in the output directory during execution of the pipeline.

-**After the pipeline is run, the final haplotype reconstruction is written to the file `final_haplo.fasta` in the specified output directory**
+###After the pipeline is run, the final haplotype reconstruction is written to the file `final_haplo.fasta` in the specified output directory

 ## Parsing RegressHaplo Output

 The RegresHaplo haplotype reconstruction can be accessed directly through the `final_haplo.fasta` file.
-In the file, each haplotype is of the form **haplotype#\_freq**, e.g. haplotype1\_0.35, where freq gives the reconstructed frequency of the haplotype.
+In the file, each haplotype is named with the form **haplotype#\_freq**, e.g. haplotype1\_0.35, where freq gives the reconstructed frequency of the haplotype, eg. 0.35.

 Alternatively, several functions provide an interface to pipeline results: